laurabpaulsen/Programming-for-the-Humanities-E22/lesson/lesson_10.md

 It turns out people are looking for danceability and energy, and the less acoustics and live the song is, the more popular it might be.

-We tend to think that high tempo (> BMPs) is more upbeat, but is that actually the case.
+We tend to think that high tempo (> BMP) is more upbeat, but is that actually the case.
 Use a scatter plot to inspect correctaions between `tempo` and upbeat attributes: `Danceability`, `Energy`, `Liveness` and `Acousticness`.

 > **_Scatter Plot:_** A scatter plot is a type of plot or mathematical diagram using Cartesian coordinates to display values for typically two variables for a set of data.